nats-io/nats-streaming-server/README.md

     -SD, --stan_debug=<bool>         Enable STAN debugging output
     -SV, --stan_trace=<bool>         Trace the raw STAN protocol -SDV                             Debug and trace STAN
+         --syslog_name               On Windows, when running several servers as a service, use this name for the event source
     (See additional NATS logging options below)

 Embedded NATS Server Options: